-You can safely keep your CAC in a wallet or purse.
-You cannot, however, amend, modify, or overprint your CAC.
+Ensure you always store your CAC safely when it is not in use.
 No stickers or other adhesive materials are to be placed on either side of an ID card.
 You can also photocopy a CAC without damaging it, but any person willfully altering, damaging, lending, counterfeiting, or using these cards in any unauthorized manner is subject to a fine, imprisonment, or both.
-Storing your CAC in the badge holder provided to you when you receive the CAC is an ideal place to keep it safe when not in use.
-You should keep your CAC on you at all times when away from your desk or work environment.